cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.2.md

     - [T1566:002: Phishing: Spearphishing Link](https://attack.mitre.org/techniques/T1566/002/)
   - [T1534: Internal Spearphishing](https://attack.mitre.org/techniques/T1534/)

-#### GWS.GMAIL.19.3v0.1
+#### GWS.GMAIL.19.3v0.2
 Bypass spam filters and hide warnings for all messages from internal and external senders SHALL NOT be enabled.

-- _Rationale:_ Bypassing spam filters and hiding warning for all messages from internal and external senders creates a security risk because of the potential for a malicious message being able to bypass filters.
+- _Rationale:_ Bypassing spam filters and hiding warning for all messages from internal and external senders creates a security risk because all messages are allowed to bypass filters.
 Disabling this feature mitigates the risk.
 - _Last modified:_ April 10, 2024

 - MITRE ATT&CK TTP Mapping